abhinavjain03/kaldi-accents/README.md

 5. TestIN - cv_test_onlyindian

 ## Steps
 Rest of the steps are pretty standard.
-We train a Speaker Adapted HMM Model *(tri4)* and will use the alignments generated from this model for further training in this as well as the multitask setup *refer to repo*.
+We train a Speaker Adapted HMM Model *(tri4)* and will use the alignments generated from this model for further training in this as well as the multitask setup [Accent Embeddings - Multitask](https://github.com/abhinavjain03/kaldi-accentsmultitask "AE - MTL").
 1. **MFCCS** - The script creates both standard and hires MFCCS of train, dev and test data provided the correct paths.
 2. **ivectors** - ivectors are used for speaker adaptation while training DNN Acoustic Models.
 The scripts for training an ivector extractor comes with kaldi.
 3. **alignments** - We use alignments generated from the tri4 model as target for training of the DNN Acoustic models.